Héctor Luis Palma Salazar

-Héctor Luis Palma Salazar (born April 29, 1960), commonly known as "El Güero Palma", is a Mexican former drug trafficker and leader of the Sinaloa Cartel alongside Joaquín "El Chapo" Guzmán and Ismael Zambada García.
-After the brutal murder of his family ordered by his boss Miguel Ángel Félix Gallardo, Palma engaged in a string of vicious crimes to avenge his lost ones.
-Palma was arrested on June 23, 1995, and extradited to the United States where he served a jail sentence until June 2016.
-He was then deported back to Mexico and charged with a double homicide for having murdered two Nayarit police officers back in 1995.
-Palma is currently incarcerated at the Altiplano Prison, near Mexico City.
+Héctor Luis Palma Salazar (born April 29, 1960), commonly known as "El Güero Palma", is a Mexican former drug trafficker and leader of the Sinaloa Cartel alongside Joaquín "El Chapo" Guzmán.
+After his boss Miguel Ángel Félix Gallardo ordered the brutal murder of his family, Palma set out to avenge them.
+Palma was arrested on June 23, 1995, and extradited to the United States, where he served a jail sentence until June 2016.
+He was then deported back to Mexico and charged with a double homicide for murdering two Nayarit police officers in 1995.
+Palma is currently incarcerated at the Altiplano Prison near Mexico City.

 Early life and career

 Jesús Héctor Luis Palma Salazar was born in Noria de Abajo, Mocorito, Sinaloa, on April 29, 1960.
-He began his life of crime as a car thief and eventually worked as a gunman for Miguel Ángel Félix Gallardo, under the umbrella of the Guadalajara Cartel.
+He began as a car thief and eventually worked as a gunman for Miguel Ángel Félix Gallardo of the Guadalajara Cartel.
 Palma rose up the ranks and, along with Abelardo "El Lobito" Retamoza Machado, eventually became a co-leader of the cartel.
-He was associated with Joaquín "El Chapo" Guzmán and Ismael Zambada García.
+He was associated with Joaquín "El Chapo" Guzmán.

-Following the loss of a large cocaine shipment which was blamed on El Chapo and Palma, in 1988 El Lobito Retamoza was killed but Palma spared.
-Following El Lobito's death, Palma contacted and created an alliance with Joaquín "El Chapo" Guzmán and Ismael "El Mayo" Zambada García of the Sinaloa Cartel.
+Following the loss of a large cocaine shipment, which was blamed on El Chapo and Palma, in 1988 El Lobito Retamoza was killed but Palma spared.
+Following El Lobito's death, Palma contacted and created an alliance with Joaquín "El Chapo" Guzmán of the Sinaloa Cartel.

 Palma splintered from the group, which was handed down to Felix Gallardo's nephews in Tijuana, who later formed the Tijuana Cartel (also known as the Arellano Félix Organization).
 Palma, along with a Venezuelan trafficker named Rafael Enrique Clavel, the one-time boyfriend of Palma's sister Minerva Palma, began operating their own cartel.

 First arrest and family's murder

 In 1978, Palma was arrested in Arizona for drug trafficking and sentenced to eight years in a U.S. prison.
-Upon his release, he discovered his wife, Guadalupe Leija Serrano, had run off with Clavel and taken her and Palma's two children.
+Upon his release, he discovered that his wife, Guadalupe Leija Serrano, had run off with Clavel and taken her and Palma's two children.

 Clavel forced Guadalupe to withdraw US$7 million from a bank account and later decapitated her and shipped her head back to Palma.
 The two young children, Jesús (aged 5) and Nataly (aged 4), were taken to Venezuela and thrown off a bridge named 'Puente de la Concordia', located in the city of San Cristóbal, Táchira, about 40 kms from the border with Colombia.

 Soon afterward, Clavel began working for the Tijuana Cartel.
 In retaliation, Palma executed Gallardo's lawyer and Clavel's three children.
 Clavel would later be arrested and soon be murdered in jail by an inmate on Palma's orders.

-Palma returned to trafficking, this time within the Sinaloa Cartel, sharing leadership with Ismael Zambada García (El Mayo) and Joaquin Guzmán Loera (El Chapo).
+Palma returned to trafficking, this time with the Sinaloa Cartel, sharing leadership with Adrián Palma Reyes and Joaquin Guzmán Loera (El Chapo), who would later become the leader of the Sinaloa cartel while Adrian Palma Reyes became a lieutenant of Guzman and leader of the Badiraguato plaza in Sinaloa with the Reyes family as his armed wing.